tsitle/rpi5_camera_streaming_server/README.md

 A custom build of OpenCV is required:

 ```
-$ cd build_opencv/4.9.0
+$ cd build_opencv/4.11.0
 $ ./build-opencv-rpi.sh
 ```

-Or if you want to test the software on another (Linux) computer you can use `./build-opencv-client.sh` instead.
+Or if you want to test the software on another computer you can use `./build-opencv-client.sh` instead.

-This will install all dependencies, build OpenCV with appropriate flags and install it.
+On Linux this will install all dependencies, build OpenCV with appropriate flags and install it.
+On macOS this will only build OpenCV but not install any dependencies nor install OpenCV into the system.

-The dependencies notably include
+The dependencies (on Linux) notably include

 - GStreamer (for `build-opencv-rpi.sh` and `build-opencv-client.sh`)
 - libcamera (on `build-opencv-rpi.sh` only)

+**Note:** Support for macOS is limited to being able to compile the application.
+But it most likely won't actually work.

 ## Configuration